Appalachian State Robotics Lab

 Zach Carter

-Zach works on humanoid robot research related to autistic children, developing systems that support social communication and therapeutic interactions.
+Zach works on humanoid robot research related to education, developing systems that support student learning and engagement.

 Michael Sciole